 Applications must include the candidate's biosketch (NIH-style, 4 pages maximum), the research abstract, applicant letter, and three letters of recommendation.
 Abstracts must be submitted electronically.
 The biosketch and letters may be sent to the AGS office at, 40 Fulton St., 18th Floor, New York, NY 10038, or uploaded using the nomination form, and should attest to the applicant's primary role in the research, the importance and significance of the studies as well as the general research accomplishments of the investigator.

 $2,000 — these funds are intended, in part, to cover awardees' travel expenses to attend the AGS Annual Meeting.
+Since #AGS21 is completely virtual, funds will be issued in 2022 for #AGS22.

 Past Recipients of the Hurria Memorial Award